DevExpress-Examples/devextreme-datagrid-odata/README.md

 <!-- default badges end -->
 # DataGrid for DevExtreme - Bind DataGrid to an OData Service

 This example demonstrates how to bind the DevExtreme DataGrid component to an OData v4 service.
-An ODataStore is configured to run server-side data operations including filtering, selection, and search.
+An ODataStore is configured to run server-side data operations including filtering, selection, and sorting.

 ## Implementation Overview